Six Hours Earlier Across Town

 Polyester Lady and I dickered until agreeing on fifteen dollars.
 I’m terrible at haggling.

 Rose scooted close.
 She held a half-eaten donut in one hand and a lukewarm coffee in the other.
-“Have you spoken to him since returning?”
+“Have you spoken to him since you got back?”

-My relationship with S.J. was complicated.
+My relationship with SJ was complicated.
 At least for me.
-I was inexplicably drawn to my protector the first time we met.
+I had been inexplicably drawn to my protector the first time we met.
 His good looks, strength, and intelligence might be the reason.
 And maybe his muscular physique.
 I certainly did not intend to fall in-love with him.
 I almost did.
-That was until Zahra—another Nephilim—told me he was married.
+That was until Zahra—another nephilim—told me he was married.

 “I didn’t want to listen to his excuses.”

 “You don’t want to hear the classic my-wife-doesn’t-understand-me or the we’ve-grown-apart lies?”
 Rose nudged me with her elbow.
 “Can’t say I blame you, but what I don’t understand is why you’re getting rid of this stuff.
 Your house is practically empty now.
 I don’t get it.
 You loved it all when you bought it.”

 “I’m only selling the items with negative energy.”